 Arauca is the main municipality of the northeastern Colombian Department of the same name.
 Located south of the Arauca River, it is connected to Venezuela by the José Antonio Paez International Bridge.
 The city of Arauca is the principal urban settlement in Colombia along the Libertadores highway, which joins the capital cities of Bogotá and Caracas.
 The department of Arauca is facing a new crisis, exacerbating social and economic issues that persist in municipalities on the Colombia-Venezuela border.
 Specifically, the department contends with problems related to the armed conflict, which victimized 30 percent of the population, an unemployment rate 12.1 percent and the resulting lack of economic opportunities, multidimensional poverty rates of 70 percent, and the influx of Venezuela refugees, all of which have worsened social and economic issues.

-ACDI/VOCA will implement this second phase of the ERA program in seven settlements identified as priority.
-The program will respond to needs for potable water and improved environmental health and introduce resilience activities related to agriculture and food security, economic recovery, protection and hygiene.
-The program will provide immediate alleviation and reduce the vulnerability of families living in seven settlements, in the municipality of Arauca through a combination of response, risk reduction, and preparedness activities that also build community resilience.
+ACDI/VOCA implemented this second phase of the ERA program in seven settlements identified as priority.
+The program responded to needs for potable water and improved environmental health and introduced resilience activities related to agriculture and food security, economic recovery, protection and hygiene.
+The program provided immediate alleviation and reduced the vulnerability of families living in seven settlements, in the municipality of Arauca through a combination of response, risk reduction, and preparedness activities that also helped build community resilience.

 - Agriculture and Food Security: Improve availability and sustainable production of food

 - Protection: Promote individual and collective resilience to cope with current circumstances and help in the restoration of social cohesion